 Is home health or other care support available?

 It can be hard for a family caregiver to meet all of the new care needs after a discharge.
 One option is home health care.
 Home health care is when a nurse or physical therapist visits the home to help with medical care.
 Home health can be paid for by Medicare if the patient qualifies, and the services are ordered by a doctor.
 Ask if the doctor requested home health care services.
 Find out what care will be provided, and for how long.
 Other care support may be offered by local community services and volunteer programs.
 Most of the time, these services can only help with non-medical care needs.
-To find other care support services in the area, use the Eldercare Locator, listed below.
+To find other care support services in the area, use the Eldercare Locator.

 Who can be called with questions about care?